-In a world inundated with retirement planning approaches, blueprints, master plans, plan of actions, strategies, schemes, the real advantage is knowing where to focus.
+In a world inundated with retirement planning approaches, blueprints, master plans, plans of action, strategies, and schemes, the real advantage is knowing where to focus.

 II.
 The first mistake is never the one that ruins you.
 It’s the spiral of repeated mistakes that follows.

 The road to retirement is full of ups and downs.
-It’s helpful to keep in mind mistakes will be made and no one mistake will sink retirement.
-It’s the repeated ones on a cumulative basis like your inaction, your investment behavior, your savings rate, your overlooked risks, your underestimated income needs, and your obscure goals that will largely determine the outcome of your retirement more than any single one of them.
+It’s helpful to keep in mind mistakes will be made, and no one mistake will sink into retirement.
+It’s the repeated ones on a cumulative basis, like your inaction, investment behavior, savings rate, overlooked risks, underestimated income needs, and obscure goals that will largely determine the outcome of your retirement more than any single one of them.

 III.
 What does the current moment make possible for retirement?